j0xhn/VoC/README.md

 One who says they comprehend that which is incomprehesible is by definition immediately mistook - we are to seek

-It is above light/dark - one does not exist without the other
+It is above light/dark - one does not exist without the other.

 Encompasing of all we can imagine.
-Alpha and Omega
+Alpha and Omega.

 Love.